alekseyzimin/EviAnn_release/README.md

 7. Class -- this is the match class of the source protein alignment to the transcript;  most reliable transcripts have class code of "=" or"k"
 8. Evidence -- this is the type of evidence that was used to annotate the transcript/CDS.
 Possible values are: "complete", meaning that both transcript and protein alignment data was used, "protein_only", meaning that the only protein alignment data was used and "transcript_only" meaning that only transcript data was used.
 For "transcript_only" evidence the CDS was derived with TransDecoder with subsequent confirmation by alignment to Uniprot database
 9. Optional: pseudo-true -- this tag is present if EviAnn designated the gene/transcript/CDS is processed pseudo gene

+For long non-coding RNAs the "mRNA" line contains the following attributes:
+1. ID -- this is the transcript ID assigned by EviAnn
+2. Parent -- this is the ID of the parent feature
+3. EvidenceTranscriptID -- this is the ID of the transcript that was used as evidence for the annotation for this transcript.
+The assembled transcripts are listed in \<PREFIX\>.gtf.

 # Example use: